emqx/neuronex-docs/en_US/streaming-processing/portable_python.md

 # Python portable plugin example

-The following is the introduction and packaging process of the pysam plugin example.
-The pysam plugin can be downloaded and tested through this link [python sdk example](https://github.com/lf-edge/ekuiper/tree/master/sdk/python).
+The following is the introduction and packaging process of the pysam plugin example.The pysam plugin can be obtained through the **Portable Plugin** tab of **Extensions** and click **Download Example**.

 ## Deployment requirements